-- Additional mobility options will be available if approved by the Academic Steering Committee. - The Mobility Plan for the Programme included as Annex 7 in this Cooperation Agreement regulates and describes the Mobility Plan for students of the Programme in detail, including the institutions involved, the mobility periods, and the application and selection procedures. - The Full Partner institutions shall provide students with pertinent and timely information regarding academic requirements, mobility services, administrative prerequisites, and financial regulations associated with the mobility. - 7.
-The Full Partner sending institutions shall ensure the students receive the necessary funds to participate in the mandatory mobility component, through the Erasmus+ grants and/or any other external alternative funding sources. - 8.
-To ensure equal opportunities for all students to choose their destination based on educational considerations rather than economic grants, the Consortium will strive to assist students in securing additional funds. - 9.
+- The Programme shall include a mandatory two-semester mobility component for all students. - 2.
+The mobility component will take place in the second year of the study Programme and will result in the completion of 60 ECTS. - Additional mobility options will be available if approved by the Academic Steering Committee. - 4.
+The Mobility Plan for the Programme included as Annex 7 in this Cooperation Agreement regulates and describes the Mobility Plan for students of the Programme in detail, including the institutions involved, the mobility periods, and the applicable requirements and application procedures. - 5.
+The Full Partner institutions shall provide students with pertinent and timely information regarding academic requirements, mobility services, administrative prerequisites, and financial regulations associated with the mobility. - The Full Partner sending institutions shall ensure the students receive the necessary funds to participate in the mandatory mobility component, primarily through the Erasmus+ grants. - To ensure equal opportunities for all students to choose their destination based on educational considerations rather than economic grants, the Consortium will strive to assist students in securing additional funds. - 8.
 Whenever feasible, green mobility and active transportation will be prioritised.